 - Those working for charities, non-governmental organizations or in cultural industries or the arts;

 - Those in industry or business wishing to deepen their understanding of the ethical and theological dimensions of their professional and/or voluntary practice.

-- Those for whom English is not their first language will be required to demonstrate a proficiency of IELTS 6.5 and have achieved a minimum of English Language Competence of at least IELTS 5.5 across all 4 disciplines: writing, reading , speaking and listening.
+- Those for whom English is not their first language will be required to demonstrate a proficiency of IELTS 6.5 and to have achieved a minimum of English Language Competence of at least IELTS 5.5 across all 4 disciplines: writing, reading, speaking and listening.

-- Participants will need to have ready access to and facility with e-mail and internet communication.
+- Candidates will need to have ready access to and facility with e-mail and internet communication.

 - Candidates will be required to give evidence of the ability to work well with others in a group context.